Donate

 Everyone has influences that shape their lives.
 People (parents, grandparents, and teachers), religious traditions, and cultural experiences, for example, can all contribute to personal and career growth.
 For members of one of the 573 federally recognized Indian Nations throughout the United States, influences have been passed down through multiple generations, over hundreds – and sometimes thousands – of years.

-In honor of Native American Heritage Month, recognized every November by the federal government to ensure “their rich histories and contributions continue to thrive with each passing generation,” Forté interviewed four Native American women who stay connected to their distinctive heritage and personal passions while carving unique paths in business.
+In honor of Native American Heritage Month, recognized every November by the federal government to ensure “their rich histories and contributions continue to thrive with each passing generation, Forté interviewed four Native American women who stay connected to their distinctive heritage and personal passions while carving unique paths in business

 Whitney DeAngelis

-“The Choctaw Nation’s mission is to encourage growth and prosperity” for its members, she says, and their career center offered Whitney resume assistance, helped her apply to colleges, and provided career coaches.
+“The Choctaw Nation’s mission is to encourage growth and prosperity” for its members, she says, and its career center offered Whitney resume assistance, helped her apply to colleges, and provided career coaches.
 “They push you to be better,” she explains, “and they are there to walk you through those scary steps that people are often afraid of.”

 The Choctaw Nation’s mission is to encourage growth and prosperity.
 They push you to be better and they are there to walk you through those scary steps that people are often afraid of.

 Whitney studied petroleum engineering as an undergraduate at the University of Oklahoma, and upon graduation, she accepted Canvas Energy’s offer to become a project engineer.
-She was at Canvas for more than seven years when she recently took an opportunity to work for Koura Global, a fluorspar mining company.
-Her decision to get an MBA stemmed from the unexpected downtime she had during COVID and a desire to get the qualifications to become a decision-maker.
+She was at Canvas for more than seven years then took an opportunity to work for Orbia, where she currently leads a team in creating a unified process and integrated planning view across the company.

 Whitney put her project engineering skills to use, studying three months for the GMAT then creating a spreadsheet of her top 20 schools with variables including salary, costs, etc. After she narrowed her list down to three, she chose Duke because she liked what she heard from other people who had completed Duke’s EMBA program.